LennyJes/LENNY/README.md

 # Hi there it's me Lenny
-* :raising_hand: I am pursuing final year biomedical engineering
+* :raising_hand:Pursuing final year of masters in Biomedical Instrumentation
-* :thumbsup:I am currently working on the area of Machine Learning
+* :thumbsup:Currently working on the area of Machine Learning and Deep Learning
 * :e-mail: lennya2000@gmail.com
 * :memo:https://www.linkedin.com/in/lenny-c/
 * :headphones:Music is my best friend